-Why did I ask Masseo to get the CD for me only to downplay my excitement when I finally received it?
+Why did I ask Masseo to get No Strings Attached for me only to downplay my excitement when I finally received it?
 Because I was embarrassed damn it!
-I was too embarrassed to go to the story to buy it myself, and I was too embarrassed to show enthusiasm and gratitude when my dear friend—who I prompted to do so—gave it to me as a gift.
+I was too embarrassed to go to the store to buy it myself and I was too embarrassed to show enthusiasm and gratitude when my dear friend gifted it to me.
 But I’ll tell you what, I loved that damn record and I still love it to this day.

-Jump 20 years into the future and I find myself watching Russell Westbrook in the Bubble, feeling the same internal joy that *NSYNC has brought me, and the same external anxiety about making my affection public.
+Jump forward 20 years and I find myself watching Russell Westbrook in the Bubble, feeling the same internal joy that *NSYNC once brought me, and the same external anxiety about making my affection public.
 Russell Westbrook is an athletic anomaly.
-Current ESPN Analyst (and our *2008 Celtics Champion* starting Center) Kendrick Perkins calls Russell the most athletic point guard of all time.
+Current ESPN Analyst (and our *2008 Celtics Champion* starting Center) Kendrick Perkins calls Russell the most athletic point guard of all-time.
 He can do this:

 He is also the second player ever to post a 20-20-20 game:

 From 2017-2019 he averaged 26-10-10 per game.
 That’s not a week, that’s not a month, that’s THREE FULL SEASONS!!!
 There’s a lot I don’t know, but I know for a fact we don’t talk about this enough.
-To put this cheat code level feat in perspective, the only other player to EVER average a trey-doub for a full season is Oscar Robertson who did it in 1961.
-At a time when the game was faster paced and Oscar had an extra ~20 possessions/game to work with.
+To put this cheat code level feat in perspective, the only other player EVER to average a trey-doub for a full season was Oscar Robertson in 1961.
+At a time when the game was faster-paced and Oscar had an extra ~20 possessions/game to work with.
 The closest our reigning King James has come to such a statistical spectacle was (crazily enough) this season where he is putting up 25-8-11 in his (clears throat) *17th* NBA season.

 Speaking of Justin, his beautiful falsetto presence looms large in this conversation.
 For many, *NSYNC is nothing more than the launching pad for a man I will lovingly call White Chocolate.
 Justin’s incredible.
 “Pusher Love Girl” is one of my favorite Pop tunes of all-time.
 I’ll never forget dancing to that album all night with my friends when it came out.
 And that being said, the 20/20 Experience doesn’t even address this masterpiece:

-When Justin’s once fertile *NSYNC ecosystem become barren, he left.
+When Justin’s once-fertile *NSYNC ecosystem become barren, he left.
 Much like *NSYNC, Russell began his story in a fertile, thriving homeland.
-I call that fertile bastin: the 2012 Oklahoma City Thunder.
+I call that fertile basin: the 2012 Oklahoma City Thunder.
 And like Justin leaving *NSYNC before him, Russell kept watch over Lake Hefner as James Harden was taken in the night and eventually Kevin Durant left through the front gate.

 When discussing Russell and *NSYNC it’s critical to recognize the role the shifting industry landscape around them has played in sharing their narratives.
 Russell was drafted in 2008, which doesn’t feel that terribly long ago (at least to me), but was an entirely different universe in the NBA.
 If today’s NBA is Back to the Future II, 2008 is Back to the Future III.
 In 2016, as Russell was entering his prime, Golden State Warriors coach Steve Kerr moved 6’7’’ Draymond Green to Center and in doing so gave birth to the pace-and-space era.
 Suddenly shooting and positional versatility were the most precious resources in the NBA and Russ’s physical, relentless playing style felt like an artifact from a lost age.
 Instead of praising him for what he is, we started chiding him for what he’s not: Steph Curry.